-The Nuclear Medicine Technologist prepares and administers the correct the radioisotope doses, positions the patients under the gamma camera and produces images that are then interpreted by a physician.
+The Nuclear Medicine Technologist prepares and administers the correct radioisotope doses, positions the patients under the gamma camera and produces images that are then interpreted by a physician.

 BCC's affiliated clinical sites include Montefiore Medical Center, Mount Sinai Medical Center, New York Presbyterian, St. Barnabas Hospital and Memorial Sloan Kettering Cancer Center.
-Under supervision, students perform scans of the liver, bone, brain, kidneys, and the heart and cardiovascular system.
-Several sites perform Position Emission Tomography.
+Under supervision, students perform a variety of scans on select organs, cells, and molecules within the body.
+In addition, several sites perform Position Emission Tomography.
 The Nuclear Medicine Technology program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT), nationally recognized by the Council for Higher Education Accreditation (CHEA).

-The minimum acceptable cumulative G.P.A. for applying to the Nuclear Medicine Technology program is 2.7 (B-).
+To be eligible for admission to NMT, students must have successfully completed all the Math, Biology, Chemistry, Physics, and English pre-requisites (ENG 100/110/111, BIO 23, BIO 24, CHM 17, MTH 28/28.5, & PHY 24).
+Students must also have a minimum grade point average of B-(2.7) after completing the prerequisite courses.
 Be aware that admission to the program is competitive, and a GPA of higher than 2.7 may be needed to be admitted to the clinical program and enrolled in NMT courses.
 In cases where the program capacity is lower than the number of qualified students, students with the highest GPA will be admitted first.
 For students transferring from another college, grades received from transferred courses will be used in the calculation of their effective index.
 Transferred courses may not include NMT designated courses.
 Those students who have been at BCC waiting for admission to the Program will have preference over new transfer students.